Optimization of factorization scale in QED Drell-Yan-like processes: Factorization scale choices

 where

 and $\bar{\sigma}^{(1)}_{\bar{e} e}$ is the one-loop contribution to the annihilation sub-process cross section for massless partons computed within the $\overline{\mathrm{MS}}$ scheme for subtraction of electron mass singularities.
 It is convenient to choose $\mu_R=m_e$ so that logarithms of different energy scale ratios will be collected in one place, i.e., to take the large logarithm being $L=\ln(\mu_F^2/m_e^2)$.
-It should also be noted that choosing $\mu_R = \mu_F$ will completely eliminate the benefit of using the structure function method, since all large logs will become zero.
+It should also be noted that choosing $\mu_R = \mu_F$ will completely eliminate the benefit of using the structure function method in QED, since all large logs will become zero, and large contributions will shift to terms of order $\mathcal{O}(\alpha^nL^0)$, which are very difficult to calculate.

 One can take $\mu_F^2 = s$ as the first option of the factorization scale choice so that $L=\ln(s/m_e^2)$.
 Another option is adopted in Refs.~\cite{Berends:1987ab} and \cite{Ablinger:2020qvo,Blumlein:2011mi} where $\mu_F^2 = s z$ is chosen, so the factorization scale is equal to the invariant mass of the final $\mu^+\mu^-$ system and the large logarithm is $\hat L = L + \ln z$.
 Note that in the latter case the factorization scale is equal to the energy transfer of the hard sub-process, i.e., the CSS prescription is applied.